 - (1) The purpose of MHP Mobile Home Parks District is to protect existing mobile home parks within the Village of Fredericktown and allow for their continuation as a conforming use while prohibiting the creation of new mobile home parks.
-Manufactured housing will continue to be allowed in Fredericktown when they meet the requirements of permanently sited manufactured homes within this section. - (2) After the effective date of this code, no new MHP Districts may be established in the Village of Fredericktown. - (3) Any modifications to an approved plan for an existing mobile home park shall be subject to review and approval by the Planning Commission as part of a site plan review process. - (4) All mobile home parks shall comply with all applicable requirements of the Ohio Administrative Code, the Ohio Public Health Council, and the Ohio Revised Code. - (5) Whenever any manufactured home, mobile home, trailer, or other dwelling unit in a manufactured home park is removed and replaced, the replacement manufactured homes, mobile home, trailer, or dwelling unit shall only be permitted if it is no older than 10 years old, from date of manufacture, when placed on the lot.
+Manufactured housing will continue to be allowed in Fredericktown when they meet the requirements of permanently sited manufactured homes within this section. - (2) After the effective date of this code, no new MHP Districts may be established in the Village of Fredericktown. - (3) Any modifications to an approved plan for an existing mobile home park shall be subject to review and approval by the Planning Commission as part of a site plan review process. - (4) All mobile home parks shall comply with all applicable requirements of the Ohio Administrative Code, the Ohio Public Health Council, and the Ohio Revised Code. - (5) Only manufactured homes, mobile homes, and industrialized units, as defined in the ORC, are permitted as dwellings in a mobile home park.
+Recreational vehicles are not permissible as a principal use or dwelling in a mobile home park. - Whenever any manufactured home, mobile home, or industrialized unit in a manufactured home park is removed and replaced, the replacement manufactured homes, mobile home, or industrialized unit shall only be permitted if it is no older than 10 years old, from date of manufacture, when placed on the lot.
 Such units shall comply with all other applicable requirements of the district.